CERT-Polska/ursadb/docs/ondiskformat.md

 Finally, the last `(2**24 + 1) * 8` bytes of an index consists of an array of uint64_t
 values, where sequence N starts at `array[N]` offset in the file, and ends at `array[N+1]`

 An index can be parsed with the following Python code.
-Warning this is just a demonstration, and is way too slow to work with indexes bigger than really small ones.
+Warning: this is just a demonstration, and is way too slow to work with indexes bigger than really small ones.

 ```python